tytydraco/yessleep/out/How_do_I_get_rid_of_a_dead_body_if_hes_still_alive.md

 Except that morning, when I said “Happy anniversary, sweetheart.
 I made some coffee,” he didn’t move.

-His CPAP was still on and he looked kind of funny.
+His CPAP mask was still on and he looked kind of funny.

 It was eerily quiet.